As one downtown davenport business starts to clean up, another is relocating

-DAVENPORT, Iowa (KWQC) -- Businesses in Downtown Davenport are cleaning up as river levels drop.
+DAVENPORT, Iowa (KWQC) - Businesses in downtown Davenport are cleaning up as river levels drop.
 Some businesses are having to relocate because of the flood.

 A mold mitigation machine sits outside of Abernathy’s vintage clothing store in Downtown Davenport.
 A sign is plastered on the door warning people to stay away.
 The owners that celebrated their five year anniversary in November at the location are devastated.